 The Verbal Section of the GRE is usually the scary part for many Indian students since many of them are not accustomed to the advanced level English skills asked in the GRE.
 However, the GRE Verbal section is not a tough one to crack – it does not require you to be a novel writer or have a polished grasp over English, it rather tests how well you can understand vocabulary in context and how well you can analyze and interpret passages.
-Here are a few tips and tricks we’ve compiled for you that can help you score well in the GRE Verbal Section:
+Here are a few tips and tricks on how to crack GRE verbal?

 (Also Read : Introduction to the GRE Verbal Section )